Table of Contents

 Script won’t load ➜ Validate YAML, ensure

-and correct indent.
+version: 2and correct indent.

 Appendix A – Key Specs